 Participants widely found Personal Modes appealing and innovative, appreciating how they simplified recommendation control and easily adapted feeds to different moods, tasks, or times of day to \textit{"save time for users"} (12 participants).
-Some likened it to \textit{"creating profiles,"} or a \textit{"multiverse"} to \textit{"having a bigger world"} (P5, P11).
-This feature offered flexibility and agency without needing to set multiple accounts or constant fine-tuning (P16, P18, P19).
+Some likened it to \textit{"creating profiles"} or a \textit{"multiverse"} to \textit{"having a bigger world"} (P5, P11).
+This feature offered flexibility and agency without requiring multiple accounts or constant fine-tuning (P16, P18, P19).

 However, concerns centered on complexity, learning cost, and potential over-control (P5, P13, P15).
 If modes were too time-consuming, hidden, or difficult to understand, participants (especially casual users for simple, playful experiences) might avoid exploring them (six participants).
-To reduce complexity and learning cost, most participants viewed pre-configured templates as easier and more approachable to start with, rather than from scratch (seven participants).
-These presets were also trusted as deliberate, logical choices from the platform and should be ideal starting points for personalization (P8, P9).
+To reduce complexity and learning costs, most participants (seven) viewed pre-configured templates as easier and more approachable to start with than building from scratch.
+These presets were also trusted as deliberate, logical choices by the platform and should be ideal starting points for personalization (P8, P9).
 Suggestions for reducing cognitive load included using visual metaphors (e.g., avatars, GIFs, emojis) to illustrate modes (P4, P5, P14) and surfacing modes during onboarding with intuitive explanations and quick-start settings (four participants).
 P14 also desired for content-based mode creation: allowing users to generate a mode directly from a piece of content, for example, \textit{"pushing similar items for the next three hours."}

-Potential counter-effects were also considered: inappropriate usage of modes could reinforce filter bubbles if users stick to one preferred mode (P15), and interactions in one mode might unintentionally affect other ones to cause confusion or frustration (P3, P17).
+Potential counter-effects were also considered: inappropriate use of modes could reinforce filter bubbles if users stick to a single preferred mode (P15), and interactions in one mode might unintentionally affect others, causing confusion or frustration (P3, P17).
 In response, participants emphasized data separation that allows users to choose whether to save or discard mode-specific data to avoid cross-mode contamination (P17).